ragnarr18/Contactor/readme.md

-# theToddler
+# the Contactor
-the Toddler, a react-native project in app development
+the Contactor, a react-native project in app development

 rules of engagement
   to run program: cd /Contactor/ and run npm start